Carlos Alvarez (American football): Life after football

 Alvarez graduated from the University of Florida with a bachelor's degree in political science, with honors, in 1972.
 The Dallas Cowboys selected him in the fifteenth round (390th overall pick) of the 1972 NFL draft, hoping he could return to health, but he did not sign a contract because of his chronic knee injuries.
 He received an NCAA Post-Graduate Scholarship Award to attend the Duke University School of Law in Durham, North Carolina, and earned his juris doctor (J.D.) degree summa cum laude in 1975.
 After graduation, he worked as a law professor at the Southern Methodist University School of Law in Dallas, Texas, where he was named the Outstanding Law Professor in 1980.

 Following in the family legal tradition of his father and older brothers, Alvarez became a practicing attorney.
 He is a member of The Florida Bar, and has been admitted to practice before the U.S. District Court for the Northern District of Florida, the U.S. Court of Appeals for the Eleventh Circuit, and the U.S. Court of Claims.
 He has served on the Florida Elections Commission and Second Judicial Circuit Nominating Commission, and was awarded the Jose Marti Award for Outstanding Achievement in the Cuban Community from the U.S. Department of Health, Education and Welfare.
 Alvarez is an environmental and land use attorney based in Tallahassee, Florida, but his current practice emphasizes mediation, arbitration and alternative dispute resolution.

 Alvarez was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1986, and elected to the College Football Hall of Fame in 2011.
 In one of a series of articles written in 2006, The Gainesville Sun recognized him as No. 7 among the top 100 all-time Gators football players from the first 100 years of the team.

-In October 2020, ESPN SEC Storied series broadcast a documentary on Carlos Alvarez titled, "The All-American Cuban Comet".
+In October 2020, the ESPN SEC Storied series broadcast a documentary on Carlos Alvarez titled, "The All-American Cuban Comet".
 It was directed and produced by Gaspar Gonzalez.
 It covers approximately the first 22 years of Alvarez' life and his desire to become an American citizen after leaving Cuba at the age of 10 and how football became part of that struggle.
 It includes a perspective of that struggle during the socially turbulent times of the 60's and Alvarez' political activism during that time.